-Internal Electricity Market - Review of Regulation (EU) 2019/943 and Directive (EU) 2019/944
+Internal Electricity Market - Regulation (EU) 2019/943, as amended by Regulation (EU) 2024/1747, and Directive (EU) 2019/944, as amended by Directive (EU) 2024/1711

-The revisions on the internal market for electricity aimed to stabilise electricity prices while ensuring a resilient electricity system fit to meet the ambitious decarbonization targets.
-The agreement promotes price predictability through enhancing the uptake of PPAs, by removing unjustified barriers and discriminatory procedures, and mandating two-way contracts for differences ("CfDs") for investments in new electricity generation-facilities from certain sources.
-Moreover, the resilience of the system will be ensured by capacity mechanisms becoming a structural element of the electricity market design; EU Member States will also have the power to apply non-fossil flexibility support schemes to achieve their national objectives and address the system needs.
-Customers will also benefit from additional protection mechanisms and the need for anticipatory investments in the grid is recognised to support the energy transition.
-The European Parliament and the European Council reached a provisional agreement on these reforms on 14 December 2023, which are now pending formal endorsement by the European Council (which is expected by the end of May 2024) and publication.
+The revisions on the internal market for electricity aimed to stabilise electricity prices while ensuring a resilient electricity system fit to meet the ambitious decarbonisation targets.
+The new market design promotes price predictability through enhancing the uptake of PPAs, including by removing unjustified barriers and discriminatory procedures or charges, and mandating two-way contracts for differences ("CfDs") for investments in new electricity generation-facilities from certain sources.
+Moreover, the resilience of the system is ensured by capacity mechanisms becoming a structural element of the electricity market design; EU Member States also have the power to apply non-fossil flexibility support schemes consisting of payments for the available capacity of non-fossil flexibility to achieve their national objectives and address the system needs.
+Customers benefit from additional protection mechanisms and the need for anticipatory investments in the grid is recognised to support the energy transition.